vn-unitbv/RealEstateAPI/README.md

 - Improved Database connection efficiency by implementing *lazy loading* of data
 - Implemented *Dtos* for `Announcement` entity and necessary Extension Methods
 - Implemented **Create**, **Update** and **Delete** endpoints in `AnnouncementController` and their corresponding methods in `AnnouncementService`
-- Modified `AnnouncementController` endpoints to enable Sorting and Filtering functionality
+- Modified `AnnouncementController` endpoints to enable Sorting and Pagination functionality
 - Contributed to project documentation